LeonardoTheMutant/SRB2-Murder-Mystery/SRC/Readme.txt

 Special Thanks:
  - tedvin11 for the idea, base code, and leadership during the very early development
  - Musicians from FREEDOOM community for the wonderful map MIDIs
- - King Meteor for his high-quality MIDI arragements of songs from Sonic games
+ - King Meteor for his high-quality MIDI arrangements of songs from Sonic games
  - Collision Chaos Radio for Sonic CD Music restoration
  - "MM2 in Roblox" & "MM in Minecraft" for the inspiration
  - Every player who played the BETA versions on our servers hosted by Ambassadors
  - Sonic Team Junior for the best Sonic fan game ever

-and thank YOU for playing this add-on!
+and Thank YOU for playing this add-on!

-If you are going to host this gametype yourself please read the READ_BEFORE_HOSTING.TXT file for the correct server setup and important notes.
+If you are going to host this game type yourself please read the READ_BEFORE_HOSTING.TXT file for the correct server setup and important notes.

-If you're interested in modding this gametype please take a look at our GitHub repository and/or read the developer documentation prepared for you in /DEV_DOCS folder
+If you're interested in modding this game type please take a look at our GitHub repository and/or read the developer documentation prepared for you in /DEV_DOCS folder

 You can contact us in our "SRB2MM_DEV" Discord where you can describe issues and suggest